 And accepting that you will be seen—for better or worse—exactly as you are in the moment.

-After graduating from college, Annie was hired as a designer for the University’s communication department and subsequently taught creative ideation and graphic design in the industrial arts program.
+After graduating from college, Annie was hired as a designer for the University’s communication department and subsequently taught graphic design in the industrial arts program.
 She continued her career as a designer, art director and entrepreneur, founding several creative companies and receiving international acclaim for her visual design work.

 Influenced by a family of artists, Annie began painting early in life, focusing on creating work mainly in oil and acrylic mediums until she was introduced to the encaustic medium in 2008.
 This discovery inspired her to launch into an explorative trajectory that she is still pursuing today.